-The inspiration to the goals in this Sustainable Development Goal stem from recently published predictions made by Professor Chris Bystroff.
-This demographic model challenges the traditional extrapolations of natality and mortality for predictions.
-Aware that simple extrapolations of past trends would not apply in a time of ecological collapse, Bystroff has used mathematics to model several different possible scenarios showing how the human population will decline as a result of the imbalances in our eco-system.
+The inspiration to the goals in this Sustainable Development Goal stem from the demographic model provided by Professor Chris Bystroff.
+The Bystroff model uses mathematics to model several different possible scenarios showing how the human population might decline as a result of the imbalances in our eco-system.
 The graph below, taken from his research paper, highlights the need to make this revised SDG8 more important than any of the others.
 The black line represents an attempt to continue with the prevailing behaviours dictated by the paradigm of economic growth.

 To urgently address the ongoing global ecological collapse, affluent individuals are urged to reduce their consumption to essential requirements only.
 Where possible surplus affluence should be used in ways that will both alleviate the collapse, and redress the unjust distribution of the resulting problems.
 This can be achieved by financing sustainable changes which will empower citizens to reduce their consumption requirements.

 Earth’s carrying capacity is being constantly exceeded by human activities conducted to generate economic growth.
 Economic growth is not viable in a time of ecological collapse.
 To redress the injustice of decades of damaging economic growth we urgently need to globally implement the provision of essentials to all, and to reduce the provision of eco-costly non-essentials to a minimum.
 It is important to avoid activities that will further damage our biosphere.
 There is great scope for job transformations as we roll back infrastructure that will no longer be needed, returning land to Nature without the pollution from humans.
-There will be plenty of work for everyone as we clean up our waste and pollution.
+There will be plenty of work for everyone as we try to clean up our waste and pollution from the past.

-The aspirations in this SDG are the alternative which is a population decline from famine and resource wars.
-Instead we propose a decline driven by raised awareness and emotional maturity of a few, which will inspire worldwide awareness of this prediction and its cause.
-This awareness will be coupled with the recognition of the need for worldwide availability of an ethical ‘My Death is My Decision’ end of life service and ethical provisions of free contraception and sterilisation worldwide.
+The aspirations in this SDG are an alternative to population decline from famine and resource wars.
+Instead we propose a decline driven by the raised awareness and emotional maturity of a few, which will inspire worldwide awareness of this prediction and its cause.
+This awareness will be coupled with the recognition of the need for worldwide availability of an ethical ‘My Death is My Decision’ end of life service and ethical provisions of free contraception and free sterilisation and abortion services worldwide.
 These aspirations will serve to empower everyone to choose the extent of their contribution to the managed aspect of the decline in our numbers.
 We envisage the future becoming increasingly more chaotic as the reality of the existential threats materialises.
 Strong emotionally resilient communities need to be in place as soon as possible to face the future as selflessly as possible.
 Our common objective being to salvage as much bio-diversity as possible and restore a better ecological balance as swiftly as possible.

 There should literally be zero unemployment globally, as people clean up pollution, demolish or repurpose dilapidated housing and factories, recycle everything that is salvageable and develop methods of returning things to Nature in a manner that is non-polluting.
 It is envisaged that a raft of community support work will replace the damaging materialistic consumer culture that has been pursued in the last 100 years to fuel economic growth.

-All countries need to formally embrace the ecological footprint data which is calculated by the Global Footprint Network together with any other relevant data which is scientifically peer-reviewed and considered reliable.
+All countries need to formally acknowledge the insights from the ecological footprint data which is calculated by the Global Footprint Network together with any other relevant data which is scientifically peer-reviewed and considered reliable.
 Bio-diversity monitoring will be a key area of work that will need to be enhanced and refined over coming months and years, so that we can accurately assess our efforts to recover a healthy ecological balance.

 In richer nations each person has considerably more impact on the environment.
-In poorer countries, the empowerment is not available to many citizens.
+In poorer countries, the empowerment is not available to many citizens to control family size.
 Affluent countries must raise awareness and empowerment with their own citizens, by encouraging an economy and population size which aspires to minimise non-essential eco-costly products and behaviour as much as possible.
 Affluent countries must also help to raise awareness and empowerment in poorer countries by providing funding to facilitate the transition to a sustainable economy in place of a growth economy.

-The insect decline data combines with the GFN data to indicate that we have been exceeding the biocapacity of the Earth for several decades.
-All countries need to understand that economic growth has been fuelled by ecological overshoot, which is in turn caused by overconsumption and overpopulation.
+The insect decline data combines with the GFN data to indicate that we have been exceeding the carrying capacity of the Earth since about 1925.
+All countries need to understand that economic growth has caused severe ecological overshoot.
+Overshoot is caused by both overconsumption and overpopulation.
 These two terms are defined below:

 - Overconsumption refers to any use of affluence and technology that is considered non-essential for the basic survival, emotional well-being, and emotional resilience of the overall human population.

-- Overpopulation refers to a scenario in which a population exceeds the biocapacity within its borders.
+- Overpopulation refers to a scenario in which a population exceeds the half of the biocapacity within its borders.
 Because lifestyles significantly influence the use of biocapacity, especially in affluent countries, adopting sustainability-oriented lifestyles can offer a more rapid route to reduce overshoot than by voluntary use of birth control.

 Throughout the world, citizens need to be alerted that overpopulation and overconsumption are causing the current ecological collapse which is manifested in these ways: